CTU-Bern/presize/paper/paper.md

 the coverage probability is one possible avenue for further development.

+# Summary

 We often observe in our consulting activity that researchers try to implement a hypothesis-based approach into a project that is in fact purely descriptive.
 Reasons for this might be a lack of methodological understanding, but also a lack of appropriate tools.
-To conclude, we believe that our software package will fascilitate the adequate use of estimation-based sample size calculation in descriptive research projects.
+Therefore, we developed a comprehensive and easy-to-use software package in R for precision-based sample size calculation.
+As far as we know, `presize` is the first package that comprises the most common summary measures used in estimation-based clinical research.
+We believe that `presize` will fascilitate the adequate use of estimation-based sample size calculation in descriptive research projects.

 # Acknowledgements